AMPLIFYING NATIVE VOICES, STORIES & ISSUES

 A Celebration of Indigenous Queer Intimacies is a virtual gallery sharing intimate Indigenous queer moments witnessed and captured from four photographers.
 This gallery celebrates the vast interpretations of intimacy through the lens of indigeneity and queerness—from generational kinship to adoration and the intricacy across nature and ourselves.

 Join us as we honor the intimate and complex connections—historical, present and future—of our Indigenous Two-Spirit and LGBTQ+ relatives.

 AMERICAN GENOCIDE PODCAST

-As the US government searches for mass graves linked to Catholic Indian boarding schools, two Native American investigators examine every twist and turn in this true crime story about the troubling legacy of Red Cloud Indian School and the rift it has caused within the Pine Ridge Indian reservation.
+As the US government searches for mass graves linked to Catholic Indian boarding schools, an investigator and an activist – both Native American – examine every twist and turn in this true crime story about the troubling legacy of Red Cloud Indian School and the rift it has caused within the Pine Ridge Indian reservation.